or more correctly translated, "The Man Who Invented Miss Liberty."

 |

-The funding for the monumental work in France was encouraged by exposing the
+Funding for the monumental work in France was secured by exhibiting the

 finished head of the statue at the Paris World's Fair in 1878, while the